SpectraTheFox/TextGames/README.md

 # Explination
-A Bunch Of text games I made
+A Bunch Of text games I made.
-Use "Python3 {game name.py}" to play any game from the list below
+Use "Python3 {game name.py}" to play any game from the list below.

 # GAME LIST
 main.py (A super random text game, its pretty wierd)